 - Trip Insurance: If you need to cancel your trip before you depart, or forgo a leg of your journey, there will likely be nonrefundable costs including airline tickets and hotel reservations.
 A trip insurance policy can help you to recoup a portion of these costs if you need to cancel your plans due to a hurricane.

 - Emergency Medical Evacuation: If you need to evacuate an area due to a hurricane or an unexpected injury, costs can add up quickly.
 Helicopter airlifts to a medical facility routinely cost hundreds of thousands of dollars.
 If you are injured and unable to get yourself to a medical facility, you may require an emergency medical evacuation.
-In this scenario, you could be bankrupted by the trip to the hospital if you are without adequate travel insurance.

 Always be sure to double-check policy documents before you purchase any plan.
 Many plans will include hurricane coverage under natural disaster coverage, but it is always prudent to confirm this before you commit to a plan.